 How Do Pressure Points Work?

 Pressure points are certain areas of the body that may be particularly responsive to pressure, leading to. changes within the body.
 The concept comes from TCM.
 Targeting these specific points is traditionally said to help restore the flow of qi, or energy, through the body.
 Yes, it’s possible that pressing on your eyes relieves headaches, and eyebrow pressure points can too.
 Why?
 The specific pressure points lie along meridians or energy channels.
 By applying firm pressure to these points and then releasing, you can help to unblock stagnant energy and find relief.

 If you’re still skeptical, rest assured that Western medicine can at least agree that these pressure points can help relieve tension, improve circulation, and stimulate endorphins.

-Here are five areas to massage when you get a headache, also known as headache pressure points.
+Here are nine areas to massage when you get a headache, also known as headache pressure points.

 1. Third-Eye Pressure Point